For students without a strong Computer Science background

 - Skip Courses 2-6 (Courses 2-3 overlap with the other series above, and Courses 4-6 go beyond our recommendations)

-UCSD students may take the Coursera classes recommended above for free through Coursera for UC San Diego (use this rather than the registration links on the Coursera pages above).
+UCSD students may take the Coursera classes recommended above for free through Coursera for UC San Diego (use this rather than the regular registration links on the Coursera class and specialization pages above).
 On successfully completing each course, Coursera will issue a certificate of completion, roughly like a “Pass” on a “Pass/Fail” grading scale.
 However, Coursera classes do not count for UCSD course credit, do not issue letter grades, do not appear on your UCSD transcript, and do not count towards your UCSD degree requirements, whereas CSE 101 does count.
 This is just an option for you to prepare for CSE 282 and other graduate CSE courses.
 Coursera classes have rolling enrollment dates year-round and essentially unlimited enrollment, so you can start any time instead of waiting for a new quarter or dealing with a waitlist.
 You can also work on the Coursera classes even before starting at UCSD.